tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

     $ speaker-test -c 8

-If it does not work, proceed to #Configuration and then #Troubleshooting to solve your problems.
+If it does not work, proceed to Configuration and then Troubleshooting to solve your problems.

 The alsa-utils package includes alsa-restore.service and alsa-store.service, which are preconfigured to run at boot and shutdown respectively.
+For reference, ALSA stores its settings in /var/lib/alsa/asound.state.

 Configuration
 -------------

-> No sound in virtualbox

-If you experience problems with virtualbox, the following command might be helpful:

-    $ alsactl init

-    Found hardware: "ICH" "SigmaTel STAC9700,83,84" "AC97a:83847600" "0x8086" "0x0000"
-    Hardware is initialized using a generic method

-You might need to activate the ALSA output in your audio software as well.

 > Set the default sound card